CloudCannon/base-jekyll-template/_posts/2018-10-31-unlocking-vocabulary.md

 ![Vocabulary Lesson Breakdown](/images/vocab-lesson-meaning.jpg)

 All valid meanings are listed here, with the number one meaning at the top.
-A meaning mnemonic helps you to memorize the meaning, so read it carefully.
+A mnemonic helps you to memorize the meaning, so read it carefully.
 It will use your past knowledge of the kanji the vocabulary word is based off of.

 ### Vocabulary Reading